Qiskit Learn Quantum Computing with Qiskit Textbook

 The curriculum is structured for readers who arrive with some linear algebra background but no prior quantum mechanics.
 Early chapters introduce the circuit model and the Qiskit API side by side, so you learn the physics and the implementation simultaneously.
 Mid-tier chapters cover the major quantum algorithms in depth: Grover’s search algorithm is derived from scratch, Shor’s factoring algorithm is explained with full mathematical detail, and the quantum Fourier transform is developed as a building block for both.
 The error correction section covers stabilizer codes, the surface code, and fault-tolerant gate sets, which is more depth than most introductory resources provide.

 The textbook also includes chapters on quantum machine learning topics (variational quantum eigensolvers, quantum approximate optimization, and kernel-based methods), making it useful even after you have cleared the foundational material.
-Because the source is on GitHub, the community has contributed corrections and updates over the years, and the Jupyter notebooks can be run on IBM Quantum’s cloud hardware or on a local Qiskit installation.
+One important caveat: the GitHub repository was archived in January 2024 and is no longer maintained.
+IBM’s actively updated successor material lives on IBM Quantum Learning, and the notebooks here were written for older Qiskit versions, so some code requires minor updates to run on a current Qiskit installation.

 What you’ll learn